 We’re always hearing that we could be having better sex, a better orgasm, or a better relationship.
 But how often do we hear the nitty-gritty of how we can actually better understand our deepest desires and most embarrassing questions?
 Bustle has enlisted Vanessa Marin, a sex therapist, to help us out with the details.
 No gender, sexual orientation, or question is off limits, and all questions will remain anonymous.
 Now, onto this week’s topic: how to dominate your usually-dominant partner.

 A: Thanks for the question!
 It’s great that you and your partner have found a dynamic that works for both of you, but I think you’re right that it can be hot to try shaking it up every once in awhile.
-The most important thing for you to know is that domination doesn't have to mean physical domination.
+The most important thing for you to know is that domination doesn’t have to be physical domination.
 You can be dominant without putting a finger on your partner.

 In terms of whether or not to talk about it beforehand, it really depends on what you want to do.
 Some of the ideas below are things you could try out in the moment, while others are more involved.
 If you think your partner wouldn’t take your attempts to be dominant seriously in the moment, I definitely recommend talking about it beforehand.
 Say something like, “I love the dynamic we have, but I think it could be really hot to boss you around every once in awhile.
 You think you can handle me?”
-In general, I don’t think that talking about sexual stuff beforehand takes away the sex appeal.
+In general, I don’t think talking about sexual stuff beforehand takes away the sex appeal.
 I think talking about what you’re going to do together can be an unbelievably hot tease!

 Use Authoritative Language

 If you’re not going to be dominant physically, you have to convey your dominance in other ways.
 Language is one of the best examples.
 Tell your partner what you want, directly, with no apologies or explanations.
 Use a clear, firm voice.
-As women, we’re socialized to be polite and careful with our language, so it can be really fun to throw all of that caution to the wind.
+As women, we’re socialized to be polite and careful with our language, so it can be really fun to throw that caution to the wind.
 If you’re not sure you’ll be able to pull this off in the moment, try practicing on your own or in front of a mirror.

 From there, keep the dominance going by telling your partner, “You’re going to do what I tell you to do, and only what I tell you to do.”
-You can give specific directions like, “take off your clothes” or “go down on me.”
+You can give specific directions like, “Take off your clothes” or, “Go down on me.”
 You can also give your partner boundaries or rules.
 For example, you can forbid your partner from touching you, or you can make them ask for permission before doing anything specific.

-Dole Out Punishments
+Dole Out “Punishments”

 If your partner doesn’t obey your directions, you may want to punish them.
 Most people think of whips and paddles when they hear the word punishment, but you can be much tamer if you’d like.
 For example, if your partner does something they’re not supposed to do, you could stop touching them, move your body away from them, or put some of your clothes back on.